Zeb-0/General/Python_Network/Practice_tasks/Tasks.md

 - `6-peak.py` must contain the function
 - `6-peak.txt` must contain the complexity of your algorithm: `O(log(n))`, `O(n)`, `O(nlog(n))` or `O(n2)`
 Note: there may be more than one peak in the list

+## 7. Only status code
+Write a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.
+- You are not allowed to use any pipe, redirection, etc.
+- You are not allowed to use `;` and `&&`
+- You have to use `curl`